PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

 In this section, we shall outline several experiments that demonstrate the utility of our Python bindings to OpenFOAM.
-We shall discuss results of an in-situ data analysis using the previously introduced online-SVD.
-Subsequently, we shall assess the computational efficiency of the bindings, in addition to the prescribed online-SVD procedure for different computing architectures and at different degrees of distributed parallelism.
+We shall discuss results of an in-situ data analysis using the previously introduced online-SVD, distributed SVD, and the deep learning autoencoder.
+Scaling analyses on different architectures will also be provided for the distributed SVD.

 All our experiments are performed with the PimpleFOAM solver in OpenFOAM.
 PimpleFOAM is an unsteady incompresible solver which allows for turbulence-scale resolving Large Eddy simulations (LES), Reynolds average Navier Stokes (RANS) simulations or hybrid RANS/LES simulations.
 The solver also uses a merged PISO (Pressure Implicit with Splitting of Operator) and SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) algorithm (PIMPLE) for the velocity-pressure coupling for which an inner PISO iteration is performed to get an initial solution which is then corrected using an outer SIMPLE iteration.
 The PIMPLE algorithm provides for enhanced stability of the solver.
 In particular, we are able to utilize larger time-steps and, hence, larger Courant numbers that are greater than unity.
 This is an advantage over the PISO algorithm which is restricted by a stable Courant number criterion of less then unity \cite{holzmann2016mathematics}.
-At the end of each PimpleFOAM solver update, our Python bindings are called to either send snapshots to a NumPy array for collection or perform a streaming SVD.
-A streaming SVD is performed in conjunction with a write-out to disk where the current flow field information as well as the singular vectors are saved to disk.
-Saving to disk is performed by first sending information from Python back to OpenFOAM data structures after which native OpenFOAM I/O is used.
+At the end of each PimpleFOAM solver update, our Python bindings are called to either send snapshots to a NumPy array for collection or to perform a data analysis operation (such as an SVD computation or a neural network training).
+For timesteps during which the analyses are performed, postprocessed data are also returned to OpenFOAM which uses its native I/O operations to write to disk.
 This enables the use of Paraview for visualization as is usual.
 We note that our implementation is independent of the numerical discretization or solver algorithm.
+An overall workflow for our deployments is as follows: